 - There are 52.9 million dogs in America; about half might one day be a candidate for Rimadyl.

-- Since the program began in 2012, RIMADYL Rewards members have earned over $7.1MM in rewards and have redeemed over $6.2MM at clinics for RIMADYL refills, checkups, and other clinical services
+- Since the program began in 2012, RIMADYL Rewards members have earned over $7.1MM in rewards and have redeemed over $6.2MM at clinics for RIMADYL refills and checkups and other clinical services.

 What Is Rimadyl Used For?

 If you’re wondering if Rimadyl is safe for dogs, most likely, your veterinarian prescribed it to your dog for a medical reason.
 There are two main reasons why vets prescribe Rimadyl for dogs.

 As a post-operative medication to treat pain and inflammation in dogs after surgery